 has an affiliate in this state

-has temporary sales in this state on trade shows, craft fairs, etc.
+has quick sales in this state at trade shows, craft fairs, etc.

 An economic connection is an economic activity in a state, regardless of whether a merchant has a physical presence in that state, and it may occur when a merchant: